How To Clean A Stingray (Filleting Tips)

 - A filleting knife - this is a flexible knife that’s designed for more delicate meats, like fish, to allow you to remove the fillets and separate the skin from the edible meat.

 - Pliers - this means you shouldn’t need to pull the barb out with just your hands and should safely give you the added grip you need.
-More on pliers.
+The best fishing pliers reviewed.

 - A pot of water - this is only required if you’re attempting to clean a large stingray, which may be too large to fillet using the initial method.